veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{array}\right),
 \end{align*}
 ```
 because $\exp(i\pi)=-1$.
-An important application of the half-wave plate is to **change the orientation of linearly polarized light**.
+An important application of the half-wave plate is to **change the orientation of linearly polarized light**{cite:p}`fowles`.
 After all, what this matrix does is mirroring the polarization state in the $x$-axis.
-Thus, if we choose our mirroring axis correctly (i.e. if we choose the orientation of the wave plate correctly), we can change the direction in which the light is linearly polarized arbitrarily<sup>[^7]</sup><sup>[^8]</sup>.
+Thus, if we choose our mirroring axis correctly (i.e. if we choose the orientation of the wave plate correctly), we can change the direction in which the light is linearly polarized arbitrarily{cite:p}`goldstein`.
 To give an example: a wave with linear polarization parallel to the $x$-direction, can be rotated over angle $\alpha$ by rotating the crystal such that the fast axis makes angle $\alpha/2$ with the $x$-axis.
 Upon propagation through the crystal, the slow axis gets an additional phase of $\pi$, due to which the electric vector makes angle $\alpha$ with the $x$-axis (see {numref}`4_04_Rotation_polarization`).
 It is not difficult to verify that when the fast and slow axis are interchanged, the same linear state of polarization results.

 ```{figure} Images/Chapter_4/4_04_Rotation_polarization.png
 :name: 4_04_Rotation_polarization